 - There are 39 potential teams at this year’s Worlds vying for 24 spots for 2015 Worlds.

 - In 2010, there were 34 teams.

-- The top 24 teams in 2010 are all returning with full teams this year (with the exception of Slovenia, who replaced Poland at the 2011 World Championships).
+- The top 24 teams in 2010 are all returning with full teams this year (with the exception of Slovenia, which replaced Poland at the 2011 World Championships).

 - Six full teams who competed in 2010 do not have teams this year.